VVUQ · Module 10 of 10

 05

-7. CheckHad the uncertainty been 8 instead of 6, the margin would be 15/8 = 1.9σ, below the requirement, showing how the uncertainty, not just the gap, decides acceptance.
+7. CheckHad the uncertainty been 8 instead of 6, RM = 15/8 = 1.9, below the criterion, showing how the uncertainty, not just the gap, decides the margin.
+Had upred instead been reported as an expanded uncertainty, the criterion would have to be restated on that basis.

 06